 Feeds have a diameter of 1/4 inch or 6,35 mm, the raw size of the old Ebonite rod.
 To a large extend feeds have this diameter (ranging between 6.35 and 6 mm), almost as standard.
 Nibs hug the feed with their shank for 7 to 15 mm; across that distance, both fit firmly into the section.

 As long as the shank fits in length and the front end of feed and nib matches, there is no problem, technically.
 A nib would accommodate the variation in diameter.
 Feeds of different manufacturers vary much more in construction; swapping them is tricky, if not impossible.

-Having said this, producers of custom made fountain pens often only make the outer shape components of the fountain pen but employ feeds and nibs from specialist suppliers.
-For sure, in this case swapping is definitely possible.
+Having said this, producers of custom-made fountain pens often only construct the outer shape components of the fountain pen but employ feeds and nibs from specialist suppliers.
+For sure, in this case, swapping is definitely possible.
 Nibs, feeds and all.

 Often nibs have a hook type shape somewhere along the shank that keeps them aligned and in position during insertion.
 It also prevents the nib from slipping out or being pulled out.
 If the nib is damaged, feed and nib are somehow extracted from the section and… this often requires special tools, which are kept by repair shops.

 For such style of construction, it is easy to declare: “This fountain pen was not designed for nib and/or feed to be swapped by the (ordinary) user.”

 Manufacturers’ first concern is making money, obviously; secondarily, about manufacturing… in particular, to cut cost, thereof.
 In mass-production, the demand on ingeneers is to design products and their components for automated or robotised production or assembly, at least.
 Slipping a nib onto the feed after the feed had been inserted into the section simplifies both assembly steps.